top of page

 South West Arts provides strategic direction for sustainable arts and cultural development in the south-west of New South Wales.

-We are a partnership between Regional Arts NSW and the local government regions of Balranald, Berrigan, Carrathool, Edward River, Hay and Murray River.
+We are a partnership between Regional Arts NSW and the local government regions of Balranald, Berrigan, Carrathool, Edward River and Murray River.

 South West Arts has an elected board of volunteers and we employ staff members who coordinate and implement arts and cultural development programs across our region.